BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-publish.md

 ## Review the Result

 Select **PDMPublisher > Logs** to review processing steps, exported files, warnings, and failures.
 Use [Save and Clear Logs](pdmpublishersolidworks-log-files.md) to attach the complete job record to a support request.

+See [Publishing Workflow and Results](pdmpublishersolidworks_workflow.md) for the complete sequence, including review, skipped files, cancellation, and troubleshooting outcomes.